arangodb/arangodb/js/client/modules/@arangodb/README.md

 It knows via its `instance`s which processes to start, stop, halt or maybe restart.

 ## dump integration tests
+each phase of the dump suite will result in an aequivilant that can individually fail, all subsequent test execution will be skipped, since they lean on proper preparation by the previous tests.
 ### files concerned

 | Path / File                                                  | Description                                                                                                 |